 Partner

-For the past ten years, Kristof has successfully worked as an actor in film and television in the United States and Europe.
-Some of his TV credits include: Scorpion, Zoo, Agents of S.H.I.E.L.D., House of Cards, Nikita, Scandal, Undercovers, E-Ring, Alias, The Unit, The Agency, JAG, Gilmore Girls, and many others.
-Some of his film credits include: Red Sparrow, Angels and Demons, Independence Day, Hotel California, Chernobyl Diaries, and Operation Samum.
+For over 30 years, Kristof has successfully worked as an actor in film and television in the United States and Europe.
+Some of his TV credits include: Chicago Med, FBI: Most Wanted, House of Cards, Homecoming, Nikita, Scandal, Scorpion, Zoo, Agents of S.H.I.E.L.D., Undercovers, E-Ring, Alias, The Unit, The Agency, JAGGilmore Girls, and many others.
+His film credits include: Red Sparrow, Angels and Demons, Independence Day, I Am The Night, Hotel California, Chernobyl Diaries, and Operation Samum.
 In the U.S., Kristof has worked with directors Kenneth Branagh, Francis Lawrence, Ron Howard, and Roland Emmerich.
 For a complete list of credits, visit his IMDB page or personal website: www.kristofkonrad.com.